-- I. Completion of the required courses and number of credits - Graduation catalog- Any full- or part-time student has five calendar years of continuous enrollment of complete degree requirements under the catalog in effect upon application and/or degree/certificate declaration. - Minimum of a 2.0 cumulative GPA and CF GPA - 25 percent residency requirement mandated by the Southern Association of Colleges and Schools (Students must have earned a minimum of 25 percent of the credits toward their degree at CF.) - 5.
-Passing test scores (if applicable for certificate programs) - 6.
-Honors designation recognized at graduation ceremonies and have these distinctions noted on their permanent records.
+- Completion of the required courses and number of credits. - Graduation catalog- Any full- or part-time student has five calendar years of continuous enrollment of complete degree requirements under the catalog in effect upon application and/or degree/certificate declaration. - 3.
+Minimum of a 2.0 cumulative GPA and CF GPA. - 25 percent residency requirement mandated by the Southern Association of Colleges and Schools (Students must have earned a minimum of 25 percent of the credits toward their degree at CF.) - Passing test scores (if applicable for certificate programs). - 6.
+Honors designation.